KirstensGitHub/IntroAI_human_data/README.md

 # Methods
 The data in this repository constitutes the highest quality data collected from online participants (via Prolific.com,  Cognition.run), filtered through a combination of participant sign-up requirements and post-collection quantitative analysis and data filtering.
 Additional details about data curation and filtering methods will be made available in pending publications.
 For additional details, please contact kz0108@princeton.edu.

-### Data collection, curation, and analysis was generously funded by the Data Driven Social Science Initiative at Princeton University.
+### Data collection, curation, and analysis was generously funded by the <a href="https://ddss.princeton.edu">Data Driven Social Science Initiative</a> at Princeton University.